Iceland Real Estate Market Overview 2022

-- Outside the capital, residential property prices increased 15.2% (13.4% inflation-adjusted), almost triple the prior year’s 8.19% growth.
+- Outside the capital, residential property prices increased sharply by 23.75% (13.73% inflation-adjusted), almost triple the prior year’s 8.19% growth.

 Iceland experienced an unprecedented housing boom from Q1 2000 to Q1 2008, with property prices surging 152.9% (71% inflation-adjusted), fuelled by rapid economic growth from 2000 to 2007, when the economy expanded by an average of 5.1% annually.

-However, the collapse of Iceland’s banks in 2008 saw GDP shrink by 6.9% in 2009 and by another 3.6% in 2010.
+After the financial crisis and the collapse of Iceland’s banks in 2008, GDP shrank by 7.7% in 2009 and by another 2.8% in 2010.
 From Q1 2008 to Q1 2010, house prices fell by 15.1% (-32% inflation-adjusted).

 To save the economy and to help homeowners, Iceland’s state-controlled banks have forgiven mortgage loans for more than 25% of the population since end-2008, equivalent to about 13% of the country’s annual GDP.